silshack/spring2016/_posts/how-tos/2016-01-14-githubbasics.md

 date: 2016-01-14 11:58pm
 ---

+# New: Video

+This video walks through creating and updating a new post as well as updating a post that's already been merged.
+It also goes over some of the basics of branches.

+<iframe src="https://player.vimeo.com/video/151900462" width="500" height="375" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+Hope it helps!

+___

 # Can I Get A Volunteer?

 We're going to help Tommy the Tester create his first post.